Feeling Out of Control Around Food? Here’s Why

 Have you ever thought to yourself, “If I could just stop feeling out of control around food…life would be great”?

-Maybe, like many folks I’ve worked with, you started actively dieting and watching what you eat because you’ve got it together in every area of life…except for food.
+Maybe, like many folks I’ve worked with, you started actively dieting and watching what you eat because you’ve got it together in every area of your life… except for food.
 Most (all?) people who struggle with food tend to be ambitious, hard-working, and accustomed to getting the things they work hard for.

 I mean, I’m not one to judge — I went to nutrition school half-hoping I would discover “The Secret” to effortless and life-long food control, believing the “perfect diet” would bring me peace, sanity, a great relationship, a thriving social circle, a rewarding career, access to a sprawling Italian villa overlooking Lake Como, etc. You know the dream.
 (I still fantasize about the villa.)